Estate Planning & General Issues

 Even with beneficiaries who are mature, responsible, and trustworthy, there still can be benefits to establishing their shares as lifetime trusts, This can help protect the beneficiary’s inheritance from creditors, keep it separate from his or her spouse (and protected in the event of a divorce, and even keep assets from being subject to estate tax in the beneficiary’s estate.

-The Federal Government taxes the assets you own at your death, and if those assets are more than the estate tax exemption (which is now $5,120,000 for 2012), there is a tax on the excess, which is now set at 35%.
+The Federal Government taxes the assets you own at your death, and if those assets are more than the estate tax exemption (which is now $11,400,000 for 2019 through the end of 2025), there is a tax on the excess, which is now set at 40%.
 Assets that pass to a charity or a spouse can qualify for a deduction to reduce or eliminate this tax.
 The tax is based on a “snapshot” of the value of assets at death, and it is not related to the income tax.

 The significant estate tax leads to much complex law, but suffice it to say that the Federal Government has seen through a lot of attempts to try and avoid the estate tax, and therefore, all assets you own or control at your death are subject to estate tax.
 This includes real estate, stocks and bonds, IRA’s and retirement plans, and it includes assets whether they are owned directly, in a Revocable Living Trust, in joint tenancy, etc. It also includes the full death benefits of life insurance, which are exempt fromincome tax, but not the estate tax.